Following confirmation of CWD-positive deer in the Wabasha area, DPA 342 is added to late-season hunt

-Deer permit area 184 near Bemidji is being added to other DPAs in southeastern Minnesota and the south metropolitan area where hunters can harvest deer during a late-season chronic wasting disease management hunt, according to the Minnesota Department of Natural Resources.
-DPA 184 is being added to the hunt after a deer harvested there this fall tested positive for CWD.
+Deer permit area 342 near Wabasha is being added to other DPAs in southeastern Minnesota and the south metropolitan area where hunters can harvest deer during a late-season chronic wasting disease management hunt.
+DPA 342 is being added to the hunt after a deer harvested there this fall tested positive for CWD.

-Although the bag limit for this hunt is unlimited, 98% of successful hunters during the late CWD hunts in 2021 took only one or two deer.
+Although the bag limit for this hunt is unlimited, 98% of successful hunters during the late CWD hunt in 2022 took only one or two deer.

 Flexibility in licenses and permits

 A hunter may use any unfilled archery, firearms, muzzleloader or landowner deer hunting license.
 Unfilled bonus permits and early antlerless permits also may be used.
 The hunting method used must match the license.

 Hunters also may use any unfilled disease management permits or they may purchase a disease management permit for $2.50.
 During this hunt, individuals using disease management permits may hunt by archery, firearms or muzzleloader, and do not need any additional deer hunting license or permit.

 Unlike other hunts, disease management permits may be used to tag both antlered and antlerless deer.
 Bonus permits and early antlerless tags can only be used to tag antlerless deer.
 Note: Vermillion Highlands WMA is closed to public hunting during the CWD management hunt.